-Draft Evaluation Objective - To minimise adverse effects on landscape, visual amenity and recreational values as far as practicable.
+Draft Evaluation Objective - To avoid or minimise adverse effects on landscape, visual amenity and recreational values as far as practicable.

-- Potential adverse effects on highly valued urban landscapes, particularly resulting from construction phase works. - Potential temporary or permanent effects on public open space areas, affecting access to or enjoyment of recreational opportunities, especially during the construction phase.
+- Potential adverse effects on highly valued urban landscapes, resulting from construction phase works or inappropriate siting of permanent new works. - Potential temporary or permanent effects on public open space and recreational areas, affecting access to or enjoyment of recreational opportunities, especially during the construction phase.